Decorating tins can be a great way to recycle and create some special altered art at the same time.

 "When life gives you scraps,

 Decorating tins can be such fun.
-Ever wondered what to do with your empty Pringles (potato chip) cans?
+For example, have you ever wondered what to do with your empty Pringles (potato chip) cans?
 They seem too good to throw away, do they not?
 They have nice solid sides and a top that seals.
 If you need a container to hold small items or give away as a gift, Pringles cans can be just the thing.

-First, eat or store your potato chips.
+First, buy a tin of Pringles or similar.
+Next, eat or store your potato chips or other food.
 Then wipe the tin out with a clean, damp rag a few times so that no salt or oil remains on it or on your fingers.
 Now you are ready to begin the fun papercraft part.

 There's a way to share your own decorated containers at the bottom of this page.
 Scroll down to see!